 To Qualify for a VA Benefit in Tri Cities, the Veteran Must Meet Specific Requirements

-- The Veteran must have served 90 consecutive days on active military duty
+1. The Veteran must have served 90 consecutive days in active military duty

 With proper planning, the veteran or surviving spouse can qualify for Aid and Attendance benefits while preserving their assets.
 Regardless of whether they meet the asset threshold.
-Contact a VA Benefit
+Contact a Tri Cities VA Benefits attorney today.